Resources

 LGBT Youth Scotland

-Scotland’s national charity for LGBTI young people, working with 13–25 year olds across the country.
-We also deliver the LGBT Charter programme to schools, organisations and businesses.
-Our goal is to make Scotland the best place to grow up for lesbian, gay, bisexual, transgender and intersex young people.
+Scotland’s national charity for LGBTQI young people, supporting 13–25 year olds with peer support, resources, education, and safe spaces.
+They deliver the LGBT Charter programme to schools and organisations, aiming to make Scotland the best place to grow up for LGBTQ+ youth.

 Phone: 0141 552 7425